 - 1½ cup cane sugar

-- 3 eggs, beaten
+- 3 eggs room temperature, lightly beaten

-- 1½ cup all-purpose flour
+- 1½ cup all-purpose flour or cake flour

-- 1½ tsp baking powder
+- 1½ teaspoons baking powder

-- 1 tsp vanilla
+- 1 teaspoon salt

-- 1/4 cup cane sugar
+- ¼ cup cane sugar

 - 1 tsp cinnamon

-- 3 medium apples, peeled and cored
+- 3 medium baking apples

-- Thinly slice apples with a mandolin or paring knife, cut apples into thin slices, about 1/8-inch thick.
+- Peel and core the apples.
+Using a mandolin or paring knife, cut apples into thin slices, about 1/8-inch thick.
 Either group the apples together (about 1/3 of an apple) and gently press into the cake batter.
-This results in a soft, slightly firmer apple.
-Or, fan out the apples around the cake in a single layer for soft, tender apples.Sprinkle the top with 1/3 cup of sugar and the cinnamon in an even layer over the kuchen.
+This results in a slightly firmer apples.
+Or, for a softer consistency, fan the slices around the cake in a single layer.Sprinkle 1/3 cup of sugar and the cinnamon in an even layer over the kuchen.